How to Make Hand Shadows

 (Source: ©belchonock/Depositphotos.com)

 The sharpest shadows come from a small, bright light source.
-A single lighted candle was favored by the Victorians, but a small flashlight, or a small 5-watt, clear appliance bulb can also be used to good effect.
+A single lighted candle was favored by the Victorians, but a small flashlight, or a small 5-watt appliance bulb in a lamp can be used to good effect.

-Just keep in mind that the light source must be small and bright enough to throw a clearly defined shadow in the darkened room.
+Just keep in mind that the light source must be small yet bright enough to throw a clearly defined shadow in the darkened room.

-Simply use a white or very lightly colored wall for the screen.
+Use a white or light-colored wall for the screen.
 A white sheet hung over a door can serve the same purpose.
-As an alternative, a white sheet can be suspended in an open doorway to permit the audience to sit in a darkened room in front of the screen while the performer remains in the room behind the screen.
+As an alternative, a white sheet can be suspended in an open doorway to permit the audience to sit in a darkened room in front of the screen while the performer remains in the room behind the screen with the light source.

 How to Make Hand Shadows by Félicien Trewey